vexxvakan/evm/precompiles/mint/README.md

 ## Description

-The Mint precompile provides access to the Cosmos SDK `x/mint` module mint functionality through an EVM-compatible interface.
+The Mint precompile provides access to the Cosmos SDK `x/bank` module MintCoins functionality through an EVM-compatible interface.
-This enables smart contracts to mint native tokens for accounts using either their `hex` or their `bech32` address.
+This enables smart contracts to mint native tokens for accounts.

 ## Interface